tonqa/JustType/README.md

 This project tries to **not change** or temper with the **iOS default behavior** of texts.
 The highest priority of this project is instead to be fully compatible with iOS UITextFields and UITextViews.
 The default keyboard and text handling shall not be modified in any imaginable way, but instead this project adds on top of both.

 It **adds own gestures** (via gesture recognizers) to the keyboard, which do not interfere with the existing ones.
 Also it adds its own way of **syntax highlighting and syntax completion** to iOS default elements (using the UITextInput protocol of UITextView and UITextField).
 It uses the **default iOS syntax checker**, but changes how the syntax completion is presented.
-Default syntax completion is therefore switched off.
+Default syntax completion UI is therefore switched off.

 We want this keyboard **to be used in all apps**, therefore we made it the most user friendly as possible, compatible with all iOS 6 systems and extendable in the most possible way.
 This is also why it is completely unit-tested.